Author has written 19 stories for American Girl, Star Trek: 2009, Tangled, Call of Duty, Bible, and Judy Moody.

-In Felicity Merriman’s world, the story takes place on April 2, 1776 A.D., almost prior to the events in Traitor in Williamsburg.
-Felicity and her friends and siblings are abducted by a technologically advanced alien race and then in a series of interesting events end up on board the U.S.S.
-Enterprise (NCC-1701-D).
-They enjoy their exciting time on board the Enterprise, encountering new technological amenities and new people, while trying to retain their cultural identity.
+In Felicity Merriman’s world, the story takes place on April 2, 1776, prior to the events of Traitor in Williamsburg.
+Felicity, her sister, Nan, her brother, William, her friend, Elizabeth, and the family apprentice, Ben, are abducted by an alien race.
+In a series of harrowing events, the five end up on board the Enterprise.
+They have many thrilling moments on board the Enterprise, encountering new technological amenities and new people, while trying to retain their cultural identity.

-But behind this adventurous visit lies an ever-present galactic threat not only to the Enterprise, but to the five colonial children as well.
-It is only a matter of time before each of the children must forget each other’s differences, as they band together in order to survive, as they encounter a highly advanced alien race, the Enterprise and her diverse crew, a race of cyborgs ruthlessly bent on assimilating them, and a beloved starship chaplain devoted to protecting the children's lives.
+But behind this adventurous visit lies an ever-present threat to the known galaxy not only to the Enterprise, but to the five youngsters.
+It is only a matter of time before each of the children must put aside their political differences of their time as they band together to survive the invasion of a cyborg race on a ruthless mission to assimilate all life in the known galaxy.
+They encounter an advanced alien race, the Enterprise and her diverse crew, a race of cyborgs on a ruthless mission assimilating them, and a beloved starship chaplain devoted to protecting the children's lives.

-Star Trek TNG: Souvenirs is a typical Chronicles of Narnia story, except it involves a timejump 8 centuries into the future from 1776 and back.
-It is also a fairly action-packed Star Trek TNG/American Girl crossover adventure and sci-fi story of friendship, loyalty, conflict, survival, and uncommon valor in the face of danger on the part of children.
+Star Trek TNG: Souvenirs has a similar beginning of a story from Chronicles of Narnia, except the story involves a time-jump eight centuries into the future from 1776 and back.
+It is a Star Trek TNG/American Girl crossover adventure and sci-fi story of friendship, loyalty, conflict, survival, and uncommon valor in the face of danger on the part of children.

-This legendary work of fanfiction boasts of sixty-eight chapters, plus eight" chapters" devoted to alternate/deleted story scenes, a questionnaire answer section, and acknowledgments!
+This epic fan-work boasts of sixty-eight chapters, plus eight" chapters" devoted to alternate/deleted story scenes, a questionnaire answer section, and acknowledgments!